paradimdata/project_chameleon/README.md

 1.Install boost 1.76 with homebrew

     $ brew install boost@1.76
-2.set two environment variables to let the C compiler know where to find the Boost headers
+2.Set two environment variables to let the C compiler know where to find the Boost headers

     $ export LDFLAGS="-L/usr/local/opt/boost@1.76/lib"
     $ export CPPFLAGS="-I/usr/local/opt/boost@1.76/include"
-3. Download the xylib package, unzip it, and cd into it
-4. configure the xylib compliation with
+3.Download the xylib package, unzip it, and cd into it 4.Configure the xylib compliation with

     $ ./configure --without-gui
-5. Compile with
+5.Compile with

     $ make
-6. Install swig with homebrew
+6.Install swig with homebrew

     $ brew install swig
-7. Install the python xylib binding
+7.Install the python xylib binding

     $ pip install xylib-py

-This package was written by Peter Cauchy with funding by PARADIM
+## Package Install Instructions
+This package is managed using [Poetry](https://python-poetry.org/), which you should install globaly on your system.
+Once you have Poetry installed you can install this package and its dependencies in any environment of your choice

+### Install Poetry with pipx
+The easiest way to install Poetry is with pipx.
+If you do not already have pipx installed you can find the instructions [here](https://pipx.pypa.io/stable/installation/).
+Once pipx has been installed, restart your shell/terminal window.
+After Poetry has been installed, you can install poetry with:

+    $ pipx install poetry
+pipx should be installed on the base system, so make sure to deactivate any environments before running the command above.

+### Install the Package and its Dependencies
+The example below assumes a conda environment but any other virtual environment manager should work as well.

+First, create a new conda environment:

+	$ conda create -n project_chameleon python -y
+	$ conda activate project_chameleon

+Navigate to this repositories directory and install the `project_chameleon` package with its dependencies:

+	$ cd project_chameleon
+	$ poetry install

+It is also possible to skip the create and activate step, and poetry will automatically create one when you run `poetry install` as seen above.